anwaldt/closed_captions/README.md

 Depending on the source material for the captions, *Closed Captions* results in an individual composition.
-The TNG version uses the captions of eleven episodes from *Star Trek - The Next Generation*.
+The TNG version uses the captions of 12 episodes from *Star Trek - The Next Generation*.
-This is by no means a best-off selection, merely a fast pick:
+This is by no means a real best-off selection, merely a fast pick of episodes:

 - Season 01 - Episode 23: "Skin of Evil"
 - Season 02 - Episode 08: "A Matter of Honor"
 - Season 02 - Episode 09: "The Measure of a Man"
 - Season 02 - Episode 13: "Time Squared"
+- Season 02 - Episode 18: "Up the Long Ladder"
 - Season 03 - Episode 13: "Déjà Q"
-- Season 02 - Episode 18: "Up the Long Ladder"
 - Season 03 - Episode 21: "The Survivors"
 - Season 04 - Episode 01: "The Best of Both Worlds, Part II"
 - Season 05 - Episode 02: "Darmok"
 - Season 06 - Episode 20: "The Chase"
 - Season 06 - Episode 25: "Timescape"
+- Season 07 - Episode 25: "All Good Things..."

 # Python3 Dependencies